 - Don’t be afraid of your own vibrato.

 Freddie Mercury was known for quite a theatrical kind of rock.
 Notice how easily he transitions from one dynamic to another, using subtlety when it’s needed for effect, and rough growling when the lyrics call for it, like at 2:20.

-In this video the lead singer of Heart, paying tribute to the legendary rock band Led Zeppelin, keeps a true sense of her own voice, but doesn’t change the vocals so much that it’s disrespectful to the original.
+The lead singer of Heart, paying tribute to Led Zeppelin, keeps a true sense of her own voice but doesn’t change the vocals so much that it’s disrespectful to the original.
 She’s clearly not afraid of her own vibrato, using it as a tool to accentuate certain lyrics, like at 4:24.

 The classical genre includes secular arias and religious oratorios, as well as motets.
 Opera singing is similar, but it’s part of a stage production, often involving dancing and speaking parts.
 Think of opera as a musical with classical singing instead of Broadway-style singing.